 - Finding Canned Chicken Stock in France

-Q: Why did you move to Paris?
+Q: Why did you originally come to Paris?

 A: Read my book.